Skip Ribbon Commands

 A school may enter into a partnership with an RTO to deliver VET to VPC students.
 An agreement between a school and an RTO may enable a school to deliver units of competency of the VET qualification or a whole qualification.
 Schools may contract an RTO to deliver the whole qualification.

 Both these options incur costs.
-Advice on eligibility for funding to cover these costs is available from the relevant sector authority – the Department of Education (DE), Independent Schools Victoria or the Catholic Education Commission of Victoria.
+Advice on eligibility for funding to cover these costs is available from the relevant sector authority – the Department of Education, Independent Schools Victoria or the Victorian Catholic Education Authority.
 Schools should confirm that the RTO they have entered into an agreement with has the scope of registration to deliver the VET programs offered.

 Schools as RTOs

 Schools may apply to the VRQA or Australian Skills Quality Authority (ASQA) to become an RTO to deliver specified qualifications.
-A school recognised as an RTO is responsible for delivering, assessing, certifying and quality assurance.
+A school recognised as an RTO is responsible for delivery, assessment, certification and quality assurance.
 The school is also responsible for providing enrolment and results data to the training sector.
-Schools as RTOs may contract other providers for delivering training and assessment, however the school remains responsible for quality assurance and validating assessments.
+Schools as RTOs may contract other providers for delivering training and assessment, but the school remains responsible for quality assurance and validating assessments.

 School/provider obligations to the VCAA